dgatf/sct101ctm/README.md

 ## Fix pointer rotation

-After installation at first boot the mouse pointer is rotated 180 from the screen (only Ubuntu Budgie).
+After installation at first boot the mouse pointer is inverted from the screen (only Ubuntu Budgie).
 To fix this install gdm3.
 If wifi is not available Shutdown and Power on (no reboot)

 Press Ctrl+Alt+T to open terminal